 Guaranteed Ways to Stop Garnishments

-Only two guaranteed ways exist to stop a valid garnishment: satisfy the debt in full or file bankruptcy.
+Only two guaranteed ways exist to stop a garnishment in Virginia for a judgment: satisfy the debt in full or file bankruptcy.

 Pay the debt